FuseiniAlhassan/RELATIVITY-IN-HOLOGRAMS/README.md

 • 	Designing real-time, interactive simulations for theoretical exploration
 • 	Developing holographic imaging and inverse reconstruction algorithms
-• 	Leveraging GPU acceleration for scalable scientific tools It serves as a robust platform for graduate research in computational optics, quantum information, and high-energy photonics.
+• 	Leveraging GPU acceleration for scalable scientific tools

-Author
+## Author
 Developed by Alhassan Kpahambang Fuseini

-License
+## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute with proper attribution.

-**Future Work**

-Incorporate more complex shapes and materials.

-Integration with deep learning for improved hologram reconstruction.

-Extend to simulate optical cloaking or invisibility effects.

-## License

-This project is licensed under the MIT License.